By: Joe Holz, Director of Sales | Originally Posted: Feb. 10, 2016 | Updated: April 4, 2022

-Non-point source pollution, on the other hand, is nutrients added to the water from offsite.
-This can be from runoff of fertilized lawns, cattle pastures, leaky sewers and septics, etc. These nutrients are added to the system, but are not being added directly to the water.
-Non-point source pollution is typically a larger concern than point source and more difficult to remedy.
-With runoff and other non-point source pollution, the best way to fix the problem is to keep the nutrients from entering the pond.
-This can be done by adding a buffer area that will use up the nutrients before they enter the pond, creating a diversion of the runoff so it doesn’t reach the water, or eliminate the source altogether (ex. not fertilizing the lawn).
+Non-point source pollution is anything added to the water from offsite.
+This can be runoff from fertilized lawns, cattle pastures, leaky sewers, septics, etc. Typically, non-point source pollution is a larger concern as it is more difficult to remedy.
+The best way to fix the problem is to keep the nutrients from entering the pond.
+This can be done by adding a buffer area that will use up the nutrients before they enter the pond.
+This creates a diversion of the runoff, so it doesn’t reach the water.

-Another way to slow the process is physically removing the aquatic plants before they get a chance to decompose and add to the organic matter on the bottom of the pond.
-Cutting, raking, pulling, etc. are all ways to remove the plant growth.
-It is essential that the weeds are completely removed from the water and moved far enough away that wind or rain does not wash them back into the pond.
-This will be a long term project and you will put a lot of hours and effort using this method, but over time you can successfully slow the aging process.
+Another way to slow the process is by physical removing the aquatic plants before they get the chance to decompose.
+Cutting, raking, pulling, etc. are all ways you can remove the plants.
+It is essential that the weeds are completely removed and relocated far enough away that wind or rain do not wash them back into the water.

-The aeration and water movement will also help limit algae and plant growth in the pond to improve the overall aesthetics.
-The water movement limits the amount of sunlight that penetrates the water and limits the amount of stagnant water in the pond or lake, which plants and algae love.
+The aeration and water movement will also help limit algae and plant growth, improving the overall aesthetic of the pond.
+The water agitation reduces the amount of sunlight that penetrates the water and the amount of stagnant water in the pond or lake, which plants and algae rely on.

-Overall, adding aeration and bacteria will help improve your ponds aesthetics and health.
-The aeration and bacteria will help decompose organic sludge quicker and the agitation of the water will help remove carbon dioxide and other nutrients.
-However, the aeration will be much more effective if the amount of incoming nutrients are limited and the existing aquatic vegetation is removed.
-By employing these three tactics, you can successfully slow and reverse the aging process of your pond or lake while improving the aesthetics, enjoyment, and habitat for fish and wildlife.
+Aeration will be much more effective if the amount of incoming nutrients is limited, and the existing aquatic vegetation is removed.
+By employing these three tactics, you can successfully slow or reverse the aging process of your pond or lake.
+Additionally, you will be improving the aesthetic, enjoyment, and habitat for fish and wildlife.